cchauve-canexia/NAT-9/README.md

 extensions is set to `ext_qual`.
 If `ext_qual` takes value 0, the read is not extended.

+Argument chr_prefix is the expected prefix of chromosome names in the input BAM file and is replacing 'chr' in amplicon chromosome location.

 In the FASTQ files, the reads header follows the format of annotated FASTQ files with an added information field OVERLAP that contains the coordinates (in 0-base amplicon coordinates) of the overlap between the read and the amplicon as